vikneshwar/cliboard-health-test/Ticket_Breakdown.md

 Note:

--   If the grouping logic is intended to be handled directly within the query, there is no need to utilize the `groupAgentByShifts` function.
-In such cases, the focus should be solely on implementing the PDF generation logic within the generateReport function.
+*-   If the grouping logic is intended to be handled directly within the query, there is no need to utilize the `groupAgentByShifts` function.
+In such cases, the focus should be solely on implementing the PDF generation logic within the generateReport function.*

 **Estimation:** 2 hours

+---
 **Ticket 6: Test the end-to-end flow after completing the previous tickets.**

 **Description:** After completing the previous tickets, it is essential to thoroughly test the end-to-end flow by adding an agent ID and ensuring it reflects in the report.
 Manual testing or writing automated tests can be performed to achieve this.